microlinkhq/www/src/pages/docs/sdk/api-parameters/lazy.md

 Type: `boolean | object`<br/>
 Default: `true`<br/>

 Use the `IntersectionObserver` API to only load the card details when it's in the viewport.
-Passing a boolean enables/disables the feature, and an object containing [API options](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Intersection_observer_options) enables it with said options.
+Passing a boolean toggles the feature with default parameters, and an object containing [API options](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Intersection_observer_options) enables it, with the specified options.

 <MultiCodeEditor languages={{
   React: `import Microlink from '@microlink/react'